 Anne-Claude Bacon holds a master’s in art history and museology from the Université de Montréal.
 She was the director of the Jacob-William Collection (TOHU) before becoming curator of the Hydro-Québec Art Collection in 2004.
-President of Éditions esse, she also sits on the board of directors of OPTICA and is a member of the programming committee for the Giverny Foundation for Contemporary Art.
+President of Éditions Esse, she also sits on the board of directors of OPTICA.

 Julie Bélisle recently joined Ville de Montréal’s Service de la culture as cultural development agent for visual arts.
 She was previously head of digital content development and research at the Musée d’art contemporain de Montréal.
 Her expertise on digital technologies in a museum context was called upon for various projects (Virtual Museum of Canada, Musée national des beaux-arts du Québec, Plan culturel numérique du Québec, Art+Feminism).
 From to 2004 to 2015, she was in charge of public programming at the Galerie de l’UQAM.
 She was also co-curator of Projet Peinture and coordinated exhibitions and publications.
 Specialized in material culture and contemporary art, she holds a doctorate in art history from UQAM.
 Her dissertation focused on the gathering of objects as an approach to creation, centring on issues related to consumption in art.
 She has written essays on current art practices and on Quebec and Canadian artists.